 It’s the next week so time for “Raytracing: the next week” by Peter Shirley.
 Again, I implemented some of the chapters of the book in four shaders on Shadertoy.
-I have tried to follow the code from his book as

 I know I’m a bit late to the party, but I had a lot of fun reading “Ray tracing in one weekend” by Peter Shirley yesterday.
 I implemented some of the chapters of the book in four shaders on Shadertoy.